 Marketing your church for growth doesn’t always have to cost a lot of money.
 In many cases, there are even free church marketing opportunities.
 These opportunities range from free digital marketing for churches to more traditional means of marketing.
-Here are just a few you should consider adding to your church marketing and communications plan.
+Here are just a few strategies you should consider adding to your church marketing and communications plan.

-If you don’t have a church website, or are thinking about switching to a more cost-effective and easy-to-use option, here are a few suggestions to consider.
+If you don’t have a church website or are thinking about switching to a more cost-effective and easy-to-use option, here are a few suggestions to consider.